ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `CERT_ID`
-:   The ID of certificate.
+:   The ID of the certificate.
 Required.

 `----level`
 :   Specify the authenticated origin pull certificate or settings per zone or hostname level.
 Valid values are `zone` and `hostname`.
 The default value is `zone`.